-We have funded our operations primarily with proceeds from the issuance of common and preferred stock.
-We have incurred significant cash burn and recurring net losses, which includes a net loss of \$64.9 million for the year ended December 31, 2021, and an accumulated deficit of \$136.3 million as of December 31, 2021.
-In addition, on December 22, 2021, we completed the Business Combination with HealthCor, and as a result we received gross proceeds of approximately \$162.1 million and net proceeds of approximately \$141.5 million.
-As of December 31, 2021, we had cash and cash equivalents of \$188.5 million.
+We have funded our operations primarily with proceeds from the issuance of preferred stock.
+We have incurred significant cash burn and recurring net losses, which includes a net loss of \$38.8 million for the nine months ended September 30, 2021, and an accumulated deficit of \$110.2 million as of September 30, 2021.
+In addition, on December 22, 2021, we completed the Business Combination with HealthCor, and as a result we received gross proceeds of approximately \$162.1 million and net proceeds of approximately \$144.4 million.
 As we continue to invest in research and development of our products and sales and marketing, we expect to continue to incur a significant cash burn and recurring net losses for the foreseeable future until such time that our product and services sales generate enough gross profit to cover our operating expenses.
 However, we can provide no assurance that our product and service sales will generate a net profit in the future or that our cash resources will be sufficient to continue our commercialization and development activities.